 After you’ve got all of these parts moving and you’ve loaded up both the red and blue tether points with 30 motes each, the fight will progress to the damage phase.
 Here the boss will stop attacking and start creating a new tether point that is either red or blue.
 Depending on which colour it is, your team needs to make a tether from the corresponding tether point (red to the right, blue to the left).
 This can require four players so be ready to drop everything and quickly form the tether.

 When that connection is made it will stun the boss and then you can start pouring on with all of your most powerful weapons.
 Snipers tend to work well here as it’s a long range, so aim for the glowing crit spot in the boss’s midriff and keep shooting until the damage phase is over.

 Now it’s a case of rinsing and repeating three or four times, and whichever new tether point the boss creates, simply tether it to the opposite point you went for during the first damage phase.

 And there you go, everything we know about the Destiny 2 Shadowkeep raid Garden of Salvation.
-If you’re currently on the grind, then our Destiny 2 Shadowkeep leveling guide may be of some service.
-Details will be coming thick and fast after the Destiny 2 Shadowkeep release date hits, and we’ll be sure to keep this guide up to date with the things we find out.
+If you’re currently on the grind, then our Destiny 2 Lightfall release date guide may be of some service.
+Details will be coming thick and fast after the Destiny 2 Lightfall raid hits, and we’ll be sure to keep this guide up to date with the things we find out.